tarantool/doc/doc/reference/reference_lua/box_events/watch.rst

     :return: a watcher handle.
 The handle consists of one method -- ``unregister()``, which unregisters the watcher.

-    To read more about watchers, see the `Functions for watchers <box-watchers>` section.
+    To read more about watchers, see the :ref:`Functions for watchers <box-watchers>` section.

     ..  note::